Below you will find pages that utilize the taxonomy term “wasm”

 Ultimately, I’d like to be able to ship WASM (binaries) to a Trillian personality and then invoke (exported) functions on them.
 Some this was borne from the interesting exploration of Krustlet and its application of wascc.

 I’m still booting into WASM but it’s a very interesting technology that has most interesting potential outside the browser.
 Some folks have been trailblazing the technology and I have been reading Kevin Hoffman’s medium and wascc (nee waxosuit) work.
+From this, I stumbled upon Kevin’s waPC and I’m using waPC in this prototyping as a way to exchange data between clients and servers running WASM binaries.

 Google Container Registry w/ OCI